 - Rating: Fair

-- Conditions: Anglers report slow to good fishing, depending on the depth they are fishing, the time of day and their ability to stay out of the weeds in the inlet arm.
-The blue green algae is making it harder to use lures.
-The best fishing is in the cool morning and evening hours.
-The water level is low, so launching a boat could be difficult.
+- Conditions: Anglers report hit-or-miss fishing, depending mostly on the depth, time of day and staying out of the weeds.
+Blue-green algae is also present, which makes it harder to use lures.
+You'll find the best fishing in the cool morning and evening hours.
+The water level is low (below the boat ramp), so launching boats can be difficult.

 - Location: Uinta County